 Kaleb Makes a Strong Comeback from Brain Injury and Cerebral Palsy

-Born prematurely after his mother suffered an accident, Kaleb Webb had partial brain damage and was diagnosed with cerebral palsy.
+Born prematurely after his mother suffered an accident, Kaleb had partial brain damage and was diagnosed with cerebral palsy.
 But today, thanks to a complex surgery and intensive therapy, he has built up his strength and is ready to run.

 Kaleb was born four weeks premature after his mom was in a car accident.
 He suffered from hypoxia (lack of oxygen) due to the effects of his mother’s placental abruption (when the placenta peels away from the uterine walls) and partial brain damage.

 Kaleb’s initial prognosis was vague.
 "It was really bleak at first," said Gail Gowitt, Kaleb's mom.
 "Doctors couldn’t tell what he would be able to do."

 When Kaleb was 8 months old, his parents and pediatrician started noticing developmental delays, like not reaching to feed himself.
 He began physical therapy at Children's at Satellite Boulevard shortly after.

 However, at 18 months old, Kaleb still couldn’t walk due to spasticity (stiff or rigid muscles) in his legs.
 He was then diagnosed with cerebral palsy.

 A pediatric physiatrists with Children's Rehabilitation Associates believed Kaleb was a candidate for a surgery called selective dorsal rhizotomy (SDR).
 This is a neurosurgical procedure that can reduce spasticity without affecting sensation or strength.